 Hootsuite is the most robust product in our opinion but again, it’s more expensive than some of the other solutions out there.
 Our recommendation would vary based on which CRM you are using, and the importance and complexity of social media to your overall marketing strategy.

-Sales enablement tools provide content and resources to aid in the selling process.
+Sales enablement tools provide content and resources to aid in the selling process and customer journey.
 Sales one pagers, case studies, checklists, testimonial videos, and more.

 A few of the top sales enablement tools include: